Discover Golf in Bangkok

 On busy days, the river can genuinely be a traffic-bypass.
 It won’t replace golf transfers, but it can make rest-day plans easier and less stressful than crossing town by car.

-Travel Tips for Golfers in Chiang Mai
+Travel Tips for Golfers in Bangkok

 Golf in Bangkok is easy once you plan around two realities: traffic and tee times.
 Courses are spread around the city’s outskirts, so your hotel base and transfer timing will shape the entire day.
 Use the tips below to keep rounds smooth, avoid wasted travel time, and budget accurately.